PolusAI/image-tools/transforms/images/remove-border-objects-plugin/README.md

-# Remove border objects plugin
+# Remove border objects

 Remove border objects plugin clear objects which touch image borders and squentially relabelling of image objects

 Contact [Hamdah Shafqat Abbasi](mailto: hamdah.abbasi@axleinfo.com) for more information.

 For more information on WIPP, visit the [official WIPP page](https://isg.nist.gov/deepzoomweb/software/wipp).

 ## To Do
 At the moment this plugin supports label images with two dimensions only.
-We will add support for higher dimensions later on.
+We will add support for higher dimensions later.

 ## Description